This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-- Your caregivers will make one or more incisions in your chest.
+- Your healthcare providers will make one or more incisions in your chest.
 Your heart will be connected to a heart-lung bypass machine.
 This machine does the work of your heart and lungs during surgery.

 You will be taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
-A caregiver may remove the bandage shortly after surgery to check the incision.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you very closely.
+A healthcare provider may remove the bandage shortly after surgery to check the incision.
+Do not get out of bed until your healthcare provider says it is okay.

 Oxygen and a ventilator: